sfcheung/rstylesf/README.md

 70 for code.
 I sometimes work on a small screen.
 For comments, 70 if possible but it is not a must.

+40(!) for documentation and similar text.
+I sometimes edit files on my mobile phone using GitHub.
+The screen is small and no auto-wordwrap.
+Therefore, I started trying to use 40.

 # Whitespace

 Always add at least one whitespace before an operator and one whitespace after an operator, except for `^` and similar operators